Skip to main content

 🧠 Why Cooler Weather Affects Hunger

-Together, these biological and emotional cues explain why autumn meals feel more grounding, more filling, and somehow more necessary.
-They remind us that eating well is not just about nutrition—it’s also about responding kindly to the season’s rhythm.
+Taken together, these physical and emotional factors explain why autumn meals often feel heavier, more satisfying, and more necessary.
+They highlight that eating well isn’t only about nutrients or discipline—it’s also about responding thoughtfully to seasonal changes and allowing the body to adjust at its own pace.

 🌿 Balancing Seasonal Cravings